alpheios-project/embed-lib/README.md

 5. Add the `lang` attribute identifying the language of your text.

 When a user looks up a word by double-clicking or tapping on it on the page, Alpheios looks for the presence of a `lang` attribute on the enclosing element and its parent and ancestor elements.
 If it does not find it, it will use the user's default preferred language.
-To be sure Alpheios identifies the correct language for your text, particularly if your page contains text in multiple languages, add the `lang` attribute on a parent or ancestor element of the text.
+To ensure Alpheios identifies the correct language for your text, particularly if your page contains text in multiple languages, add the `lang` attribute on a parent or ancestor element of the text.
 The attribute value should be the ISO 639-2 3-character language code.
 The following languages are currently supported:

 Language|ISO Code
 --------|--------